joshuacullen/svc-company/README.md

 ## db

-To do backup the db:
+To do a backup of the db:
 ```
 yarn db:backup
 ```